Deutsch

 You can only update from the preceding version, to update to LinVDR version 0.5 you must have LinVDR 0.4 installed.
 Additionaly, you can re-install version 0.5 over an existing 0.5 to get back to initial settings.

+The installation programm wil detect itself, wether you have a valid preceding versison on disk or not, you cannot force an update.
 Some configuration files in /etc and /etc/vdr* will not be changed during the update.
 Other files, e.g. all plugins, will be deleted.
 So use the update with caution.

 Manual installation